2011 Tucson shooting: Media

 Some media commentators, such as Howard Kurtz and Toby Harnden, criticized what they perceived as a rush to judgment about the shooter's motivation, disputing suggestions that the shooting was the result of the Tea Party movement or anything in connection to Palin.
 Paul Krugman wrote an op-ed piece arguing that political rhetoric had become toxic.
 With renewed calls to tone down political rhetoric after the shooting, Keith Olbermann said, "Violence, or the threat of violence, has no place in our Democracy, and I apologize for and repudiate any act or any thing in my past that may have even inadvertently encouraged violence."
 Jon Stewart stated that he did not know whether or not the political environment contributed to the shooting, but, "For all the hyperbole and vitriol that's become a part of our political process—when the reality of that rhetoric, when actions match the disturbing nature of words, we haven't lost our capacity to be horrified. ...
 Maybe it helps us to remember to match our rhetoric with reality more often."

+On the evening of the shooting, Fred Phelps of the Westboro Baptist Church released a video titled “Thank God for the Violent Shooter” in which he claimed the shooting to be divine retribution for prior acts of violence allegedly directed at Westboro by “criminal violent veterans”, and called Giffords “an avid supporter of sin and baby-killing.”
+Phelps incorrectly claimed Loughner to be an Afghanistan veteran and repeated the claim that Sarah Palin had depicted Giffords in a crosshairs on her website, calling Palin a “mouthy witch” and “cowardly brute.”
+He concluded that Westboro was praying for “more violence and more dead.”